NoCtrlZ/goshimmer/plugins/qnode/model/value/README.md

 - M **outputs**
 - **signatures**

-UTXO transfer is part of the value transaction and can be located by transaction ID.
+UTXO transfer is part of the value transaction.
+It can be located by transaction ID.

 #### Inputs
 `Inputs` is an array: `input[0]`, `input[1]`, ..., `input[N-1]`

 Individual input within the UTXO transfer is uniquely identified by its **index**.

-Sequence of inputs with the transfer is fixed and deterministic.
+Sequence of inputs within the transfer is fixed and deterministic.

 Each `input[i]` is an **output reference**, the reference to some output in another transfer (see below).